Daidai1031/Interactive-Lab-Hub/Lab 3/README.md

 **Knowing when the user is done (endpointing). **The device hesitated to avoid cutting users off, creating awkward pauses.

 **Improve:** Combine a short silence threshold with intent confidence for a “soft end,” then wait ~200 ms for any continued speech before responding (cancel if speech resumes).

+### Wizarding with the Pi (optional)
+In the [demo directory](./demo), you will find an example Wizard of Oz project.
+In that project, you can see how audio and sensor data is streamed from the Pi to a wizard controller that runs in the browser.
+You may use this demo code as a template.
+By running the `app.py` script, you can see how audio and sensor data (Adafruit MPU-6050 6-DoF Accel and Gyro Sensor) is streamed from the Pi to a wizard controller that runs in the browser `http://<YouPiIPAddress>:5000`.
+You can control what the system says from the controller as well!

+\*\***Describe if the dialogue seemed different than what you imagined, or when acted out, when it was wizarded, and how.**\*\*

 # Lab 3 Part 2